 - 1 tbsp of Olive Oil

-In a blender, add the ingredient for the marinade.
-Blend until completely smooth.
-Add your tri-tip to a food safe bowl or bag along with the marinade.
-Mix together thoroughly and set in the fridge for at least 4 hours but ideally overnight.
+- Into a blender, add the marinade ingredients and blend until completely smooth.
+Add your tri-tip steaks to a food-safe bowl or resealable bag along with the marinade.
+Mix thoroughly and set in the fridge for at least 4 hours but ideally overnight.

 - The next day, preheat a direct grilling fire (ideally over a Santa Maria-style grill) to a high heat (around 400 degrees F).